Photo of Prof Fayyaz Ali Memon (FICE, FCIWEM, FHEA, CEng, CEnv)

 Visit personal website »

-• FAME - Fate and Managemnet of Emerging Contaminants - (£457k from NERC/EPSRC - PI)
+• Fate and Management of Emerging Contaminants - (£457k from NERC/EPSRC - PI)

 • Microplastics in sludge and bio-solids (£70k from UKWIR and £91k from EPSRC) - September 2018 - August 2022

-• Emerging Contaminants Management for India (£95k from NPIF and £8k from Industry) - ongoing
+• Emerging Contaminants Management for India (£95k from NPIF and £8k from Industry) - completed

 • CSI - Catchment Scale Intelligence (£75k from EPSRC +£50k from Southwest Water - PI) - ongoing

-• Context specific upscaling of an innovative (Submerged Aerated filter based) wastewater treatment system and its rollout strategy for developing countries (£75k from EPSRC + £ 50k from ELIQUO HYDROK) - ongoing
+• Context specific upscaling of an innovative (Submerged Aerated filter based) wastewater treatment system and its rollout strategy for developing countries (£75k from EPSRC + £ 50k from ELIQUO HYDROK) - completed

 • Leakage segregation from in building water consumption using smart meters collected temporal data (£60k from EPSRC + £32 k from Southwest Water - PI) - ongoing